vuejs/docs/src/ru/guide/migration/emits-option.md

 For more information on this, please read the [API documentation for this feature](../../api/options-data.md#emits).

-## Migration Strategy
+## Стратегия миграции

-It is highly recommended that you document all of the emitted events by your each of components this way because of the [removal of the `.native` modifier](./v-on-native-modifier-removed.md).
+It is highly recommended that you document all of the emitted events by your each of components this way because of the [removal of the `.native` modifier](v-on-native-modifier-removed.md).

 All events not defined with `emits` are now added as DOM event listeners to the component's root node (unless `inheritAttrs: false` has been set).